foolscapcon/foolscap-newsletter/_emails/2019-02-19-thank-you-for-attending.md

 Listen to a short preview of the new Foolscap podcast.
 [Start By Looking Back: First Bite](https://podcast.foolscap.org/000/)

 ### Participate in Building Foolscap
 Foolscap is a small convention, but it still needs a committee to make it happen.
-Please join our convention committee!
+Please join our convention committee March 6th in Queen Anne!
 Our concom is particularly in need of someone who knows how to communicate on social media, or how to do publicity in general.
 If you want to help out in that or any other capacity, or just to watch for a year to see if there is anything you are interested in, come join us!
 Send an email to [volunteers@foolscap.org](mailto:volunteers@foolscap.org) for meeting details. 🍬

 ### Signed